vpenso/slurm-example/docs/intro.md

 - **Widely used**, runs on about 60% of supercomputers listed in TOP500
 - **Open Source** GPLv2, &gt;100 contributors, very active community
-- **Highly scalable**, thousands of nodes with more 3 millions of CPU cores
+- **Highly scalable**, thousands of nodes with millions of CPU cores

 Three key functions:

 - Provides a **users interface** to execute and monitor applications
 - Monitors resource state and provides **isolation and access control**
-- **Allocates resources** to jobs in the queue according to shares
+- **Allocates resources** to jobs from a queue according to shares and resource availability

 SLURM **Cluster Controller**

-: Central entity interfacing the cluster to users and operators, runs the job scheduler (workload manager) and handles all communication within the cluster.
+> Central entity interfacing the cluster to users and operators, runs the job scheduler (workload manager) and handles all communication within the cluster.

 SLURM **Accounting Database**

-: Records all activity on the cluster, in particular resource consumption.
+> Records all activity on the cluster, in particular resource consumption.

 # References